-I just want to emphasize how important it is to remember that meltdowns are not within the child’s control and to treat them as a form of communication versus a “behavior” that needs to be eradicated.
+I want to emphasize how important it is to remember that meltdowns are not within the child’s control and to treat them as a form of communication versus a “behavior” that needs to be eradicated.
 So, all of that being said, here are some of the possible meltdown triggers.

 What causes meltdowns?

-The majority of children with autism also have challenges with processing sensory information, which can result in the need to either seek out or avoid certain sensory experiences.
-Over stimulation and under stimulation can both result in meltdowns as the child struggles to handle the effects of too much or too little input to their sensory system.
-For example, a child who is over responsive to tactile input may have a meltdown when his face gets messy at meal time because he can’t stand the sensation of the food touching him, whereas a child who is under responsive to tactile input may have a meltdown because his favorite fidget that meets his need for input is not available.
+Most children with autism also have challenges with processing sensory information.
+This can result in the need to either seek out or avoid certain sensory experiences.
+Overstimulation and under-stimulation can both result in meltdowns.
+In this case, your child struggles to handle the effects of too much or too little input to their sensory system.
+For example, a child who is over-responsive to tactile input may have a meltdown when his face gets messy at mealtime.
+This is because he can’t stand the sensation of the food touching him.
+A child who is under-responsive to tactile input may have a meltdown because his favorite fidget that meets his need for input is not available.

 Puberty and Hormones